-The best compression socks for running could help you recover faster, whether you're an ultra-runner or just someone who dabbles with weekly park runs.
-And although even the best running compression socks won't make you the fastest runner on earth without you putting the work in, they can certainly help you achieve your running goals sooner.
+The best compression socks for running could help you recover faster, whether you're an ultra-runner or someone who dabbles with weekly park runs.
+And although running compression socks won't make you the fastest runner on earth without putting the work in, they can certainly help you achieve your fitness goals sooner.

 Apart from helping your lower legs feel more oxygenated during your runs, compression socks for running also hold your ankles firmer, reducing the risk of ankle sprains.
 This doesn't mean you should not focus on proper running form, but a bit of extra protection never hurts.

-If you want something less compressing for your feet, we also have a guide to the best running socks sports socks that provide less or no compression at all.
+If you want something less compressing for your feet, we also have a guide to the best running socks and sports socks that provide less or no compression at all.
 Complete your running gear by getting the best running shoes (or the best women's running shoes, specifically), the best headphones for running and the best running watch too.
-Or just have a gander, up to you.

 Best compression socks for running to buy right now